deepakhj/cadent/docs/writers.md

         Count int64
     }

-Internally these are stored as various "TimeSeries" which is explained below, but basically some list of the basic unit.
+Internally these are stored as various "TimeSeries" which is explained in [the timeseries doc](./timeseries.md) , but basically some list of the basic unit of `StatMetric`.

 When writing "metrics" the StatName is important for the resolution and TTL as well as is UniqueID.